 Summary of nomination form Assessment by Broads Authority Will the green These areas have been established for Noted.
 Outside of the space endure centuries and are all much used open development boundary. beyond 2036? spaces.
-How far is the All areas highlighted are very close to the This is on the edge of town, but town centre or residential housing, can be accessed by car and foot. green space from excluding land to the north of the river the community it which is surrounded by the river to one side serves? and mostly farmland to the other.
+How far is the All areas highlighted are very close to the This is on the edge of town, but 110111101110 town centre or residential housing, can be accessed by car and foot. green space from the community it excluding land to the north of the river serves? which is surrounded by the river to one side serves: and mostly farmland to the other.
 The Beccles Marsh Trail, Beccles Quay, Noted.
 Waveney Meadow, the land surrounding the Beccles Rowing Club and the land on the Is the green space Norfolk side of the river all have local local in character? character as they are marsh land, left from when the river retreated many hundreds of years ago and form the floor of the Waveney Valley.
-The Beccles Marsh Trail, Beccles Quay, Noted.
-Who/why is the Waveney Meadow, the land surrounding local green space the Beccles Rowing Club and the land on the special/significant Norfolk side of the river all have historic to the local significance as described above.
-Beccles community?
-Marsh Trail is also popular with walkers and is rich in wet land wildlife.
+Who/why is the The Beccles Marsh Trail, Beccles Quay, Noted.

+Summary of nomination form Assessment by Broads Authority local green space Waveney Meadow, the land surrounding special/significant the Beccles Rowing Club and the land on the to the local Norfolk side of the river all have historic community? significance as described above.
+Beccles Marsh Trail is also popular with walkers and is rich in wet land wildlife.